-Two cases are said to be disjoint if the intersection of their types is exactly Nothing, as defined by §3.4.4 Disjoint types, or if they are both value cases with distinct literal values.
+Two cases are said to be disjoint if:

+- the intersection of the types of their case conditions is exactly Nothing, as defined by §3.4.4 Disjoint types, or - if they are both value cases with no literal value or anonymous class value reference in common.

 In every switch statement, all cases must be mutually disjoint.

-A switch is exhaustive if there are no literal values in its cases, and the union type formed by the types of the cases of the switch covers the switch expression type, as defined by §3.4.1 Coverage.
+A switch is exhaustive if there are no literal values in its cases, and the union type formed by the types of the case conditions of the switch covers the switched type, as defined by §3.4.1 Coverage.
 If no else block is specified, the switch must be exhaustive.